OK-analytics/OK-analytics/README.md

 - Small analytical case studies
 - Experiments with data, visualization, and automation

-## 🚀 Current focus
+## 🎯 Current focus
-Actively looking for my first Data Analyst role and building a portfolio that reflects my approach, curiosity, and growth.
+Actively looking for my first Data Analyst role - open to opportunities in data analytics and BI.